 10. How do I get a CCW permit?

-Nevada residents must apply for a CCW permit through the sheriff’s office in the county in which they live.
+You must apply for a CCW permit through the sheriff’s office in the Nevada county in which you live.
 Non-Nevada residents may apply for a CCW permit in any Nevada county.

-- the applicant is no younger than 21 years old;
+- You are no younger than 21 years old;

-- the applicant may lawfully possess a firearm (for example, no past felony or battery domestic violence convictions);
+- You may lawfully possess a firearm (for example, no past felony or battery domestic violence convictions);

-- the applicant has completed a pre-approved firearm safety course;
+- You have completed a pre-approved firearm safety course;

-- the applicant is not currently on probation or parole;
+- You are not currently on probation or parole;

-- the applicant is not a substance abuse addict; and
+- You are not a substance abuse addict; and

-- the applicant has not suffered from mental health issues in the last five (5) years
+- You have not suffered from mental health issues in the last five years.

-CCW applicants have to get fingerprinted and photographed.
-Law enforcement takes up to six (6) months to process the CCW application.
-CCW permits are valid for five (5) years.
+You also have to get fingerprinted and photographed.
+Law enforcement takes up to six months to process the CCW application.
+CCW permits are valid for five years.

 Nevada law prohibits convicted felons from having guns.
 Being an ex-felon in possession of a firearm is a category B felony, carrying:

-If a Nevada court determines that a gun was used during the commission of a crime, the judge will enhance the sentence by one to twenty (1 – 20) years.
-But this enhanced sentence may not exceed the sentence for the underlying crime…
+If a Nevada court determines that a gun was used during the commission of a crime, the judge will enhance the sentence by one to 20 years.
+However, this enhanced sentence may not exceed the sentence for the underlying crime.

-So if a defendant receives 10 years in prison for armed robbery, the enhanced sentence can be no more than 10 additional years for a total sentence of 20 years.
+Therefore, if you receive 10 years in prison for armed robbery, the enhanced sentence can be no more than 10 additional years for a total sentence of 20 years.

-Drawing a gun in a rude, threatening or angry manner is illegal in Nevada.
-Brandishing a firearm is a misdemeanor, carrying:
+Drawing a gun in a rude, threatening or angry manner is a misdemeanor in Nevada, carrying:

 See our related article, Carrying a concealed weapon in Las Vegas – 3 things to know.